Search

 Program

-Outputs the last used Bank and Program of a given Channel.
+Outputs the last used Bank and Program of a given Channel of a controller device.

 Passthru